Frequently Asked Questions

 When do classes start?

-The next term begins on 17 April 2017 and ends 7 July 2017.
+The next term begins on 25 September 2017 and ends the first week of December 2017.
 In order to enroll, you must register on Inspira.

 What time do classes take place?

 Classes are usually offered before work, at lunch time, or after work in each thirteen-week term.

 Where are the classrooms located?

 Our new United Nations Learning Centre is located at the 3rd basement of the General Assembly Building.
 (GA-3B)

 Who can take these courses?

 UN staff, retired UN staff members, and delegates of Permanent Missions and Observer States may take classes at no charge.
 Students' UN grounds pass must be valid until the end of the course(s) for which they will register.
 If it's not, to be allowed to register, students must attach a signed letter from their supervisor or executive officer when submitting their online registration, indicating that it is expected that their contract will be extended through the end of the course(s).
 Staff members of UNDP, UNICEF, UNFPA and UNOPS in New York are eligible to take classes for a fee.
 If you are unsure if you can take our courses, please reference our eligibility table.